stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 associates, where they had probed for the ancient vaults whose rumour could have reached them by no wholesome means.

-  The doctor tried to put himself in Charles&rsquo;s place to see how a delver would be likely to start, but could not gain much inspiration from this method.
+  The doctor tried to put himself in Charles's place to see how a delver would be likely to start, but could not gain much inspiration from this method.
 Then he decided on elimination as a policy, and went carefully over the whole subterranean surface both vertical and horizontal, trying to account for every inch separately.
 He was soon substantially narrowed down,